aryanap07/neuralfabric/CONTRIBUTING.md

 ## Reporting Issues

-Before opening an issue, check whether it has already been reported.
+Before opening an issue, check whether the problem has already been reported.

-When reporting a bug, include:
+For bugs, include:

 * A clear description of the problem.
 * Steps to reproduce it.